grumpyjames/birding-almanac/features/a-200-bird-year/part-15-cuckoo.md

 of questioning _all_ day.
 The problem is this: I've found two waders at the back that definitely aren't Redshank, Oystercatcher, or Avocet.
-These two folks are not going to be able to help me work out what it is.
+These two folks are not going to be able to help me work out what they are.
 A scope view would make things much easier, but I've left mine back in London.

 Thankfully, the two birds in question aren't in a hurry to go